A Horse Boarders Dream

 Winter at Our Stables

 If you love trail riding with wonderful views of hay fields, pastures, and woodlands with lovely hills and valleys.
 If your horse loves large grassy paddocks with run in sheds and 24/7 turn out, but still enjoys a well bedded stall during tough winter storms.
-If you also want a nice sandy, lighted riding ring to work your horse in.
+If you also want a nice shredded rubber/sandy, lighted riding ring to work your horse in.
 If you are looking for owners on site and individual care for your horse.
 If you want a heated bathroom and rubber matted stalls.
 If you want to feel like you have your own private barn....

 Signal Rock Stables is your perfect barn

 Signal Rock Stables is located in Central MA, in the town of Charlton on a beautiful old farm.
 With 245 acres of land to enjoy, the farm is made up of 100 acres of hay fields, 50 acres of pastures and the rest as woodlands with lovely trails.
-The property abuts Fay Mountain Farm and the mid state trail for additional riding - you could be gone for days.
+The property is close to Fay Mountain Farm and the mid state trail for additional riding - you could be gone for days.

 We manage the care and feeding of the horses ourselves, the owners of the farm, Kevin and Marianne McCarthy.
 We have many years of experience riding and caring for horses and believe that horses should be cared for in as natural a manner as possible while still providing for all of their needs.
 Basically we want healthy, happy horses.
 Although the barn has 9 horse stalls, we have chosen to only board a few horses in addition to our own.
 We enjoy providing exceptional care for each horse - and excellent turnout.